tawnkramer/shark/README.md

 * When you are done with server, select 'release ec2' to shutdown remote machine.

 ### Self Driving: ###
-* hit triangle toggle start self steering.
+* hit triangle toggle start self driving.
-* use dpad up and down to increase throttle scale
+* use dpad up and down to modify throttle scale